Skip to main content

 Microfilm Collection

 The Arizona Newspaper Project has over two million pages of newspapers on microfilm available at the Polly Rosenbaum Archives and History Building.
 Digital microfilm readers are available for patron use.
-Some microfilm titles are also available for Inter-Library Loan (ILL).
-Please contact your local library.
 An Index of available microfilm titles is available here.

 Digital Collection